pekrau/CouchDB2/README.md

 ### `db.undump(filepath, callback=None)`

-Load the `tar` file given by the path.
+Loads the `tar` file given by the path.
 It must have been produced by `db.dump`.

-Return a tuple `(ndocs, nfiles)` giving the number of documents and attached files read from the file.
+Returns a tuple `(ndocs, nfiles)` giving the number of documents and attached files read from the file.

 If defined, the function `callback(ndocs, nfiles)` is called